Childhood Exposure to Intimate Partner Violence

 The following statistics are from the National Survey of Children’s Exposure to Violence for children ages 0-17, unless otherwise indicated (1):

-Almost 25% had witnessed violence in the family or community in the past year.
+Almost 25% had witnessed violence in their family or community in the past year.

 About 8% witnessed a family assault and almost 6% witnessed a parent assault another parent.

 32% of youth (14-17 yrs) witnessed a family assault and 25% witnessed a parent assault another parent in their lifetime.

 Children and youth who are exposed to intimate partner violence may be at higher risk for emotional and behavioral challenges, including anxiety, depression, issues surrounding school performance, low self-esteem, nightmares, and physical health complaints (2).

 Children and youth are impacted by intimate partner violence, not just as something they see or hear, but actually something they live and experience.
 Children may be used as a tool or pawn in the abuse.
 In addition, children can also be victims of abuse themselves.

 It's important to address trauma early in a child's life because: